Here you can look up the definition of the main terms we use in our LATAM Pass program:

 Elite categories: are our four premium categories (Gold, Platinum, Black and Black Signature) that grant access to exclusive benefits.

-Elite Dollars: is the amount used to purchase air fares that are commercialized and marketed by LATAM, and which does not include boarding fees, taxes or additional charges.
+Elite Dollars: this is the amount used to purchase flights that are comercialized and operated by LATAM, which does not include boarding fees, taxes or additional charges.

 Embargo: is the period in which you cannot use the rewards and/or benefits redeemed with Multiplus Points, whether it is on flights of LATAM Airlines, oneworld companies, airline partners and/or partner companies.